pradyunsg/sphinx-basic-ng/docs/usage/components/related-pages.md

 {% include "components/related-pages.html" with context %}
 ```

-This will add a single `div.related-pages`, which may be empty.
+This will add a single `div.related-pages`, which may be empty if the relevant
+information is not available in the html-context.

 The structure of this component is: